RUN-Collaborations/font-detect-rhl/src/hooks/useDetectRender/useDetectRender.md

 **useDetectRender** with **useDetectFonts** returns an array of detected fonts with one of the following three detected attributes: 'RenderingUnknown', 'RenderingOpenType', or 'RenderingGraphite'.

 For example:
-- Abyssinica SIL 2.201, Padauk 5.001, or Padauk 5.100 will return either 'RenderingGraphite' or 'RenderingOpenType, indicating how it has rendered as viewed.
+- Abyssinica SIL 2.300, Padauk 5.001, or Padauk 5.100 will return either 'RenderingGraphite' or 'RenderingOpenType, indicating how it has rendered as viewed.
 - Alkalami 3.000, Harmattan 4.300, Lateef 4.300, Ruwudu 3.000, or Scheherazade New 4.300 will return "RenderingOpenType".
-- Annapurana SIL 2.100 will return "RenderingUnknown".
+- Annapurana SIL 2.100 and Busra 9.000 will return "RenderingUnknown".
 - Awami Nastliq 3.300 will return either 'RenderingGraphite' or 'RenderingUnknown.
     - Awami Nastliq does not display properly without Graphite.
     - *If it is known for certain that Awami Nastliq 3.300 is available (e.g., a webfont), then this can be used as a test to identify whether or not rendering is being handled by Graphite in cases other than Firefox, or could be used to identify if Graphite is disabled in Firefox config.*